VIPriors/vipriors-challenges-toolkit/re-identification/README.md

 ## Submission

-You need to submit a .csv file as the pairwise distance matrix of size m x n (number of query vs number of gallery images).
+You need to submit a .csv file as the pairwise distance matrix of size (m+1) x (n+1), where m is the number of querie images and n is the number of gallery images.
+The first row and the first column are the query and gallery ids respectively.
-Please check the correct file order provided by the dataset loader in the baseline ```baseline/synergyreid_baseline.py```.
+Please check the example provided by the dataset loader in the baseline ```baseline/synergyreid_baseline.py```.